LILCMU/hexi/README.md

 Hexi PID control examples
 =========================
 For use in 261215 Embedded Systems Laboratory.

-Dept. Computer Engineering, Chiang Mai University Examples created using Hexi
+Dept. Computer Engineering, Chiang Mai University.

+Examples created using Hexi
+* All examples are in the /control_ex folder

 ![Hexi](/tutorials/screenshots/logoAndIllustration.png)